ValerianThomas/Stellar-Wallet-Exchange-API/README.md

 # Stellar-Wallet-Exchange-API
-A simple node.js REST API connected to the Stellar blockChain The API enables Wallet creation, Balance checking and peer to peer Lumens transfer (XML aka the underlying coin in the Stellar Ecosystem)
+A simple node.js REST API connected to the Stellar blockChain The API enables Wallet creation, Balance checking and peer to peer Lumens transfers (XML aka the underlying coin in the Stellar Ecosystem)

 ## Disclaimer
 This API is for learning purposes only and must not be used in production